The Washington Monument is CLOSED until August 2019.

-The Washington Monument is closed until spring 2019 as the National Park Service modernizes the elevator and constructs a permanent screening facility for visitors entering the landmark.
+The Washington Monument is closed until August 2019 as the National Park Service modernizes the elevator and constructs a permanent screening facility for visitors entering the landmark.

 Closed since August 17, 2016 due to the unreliability of the elevator control system, the monument will receive a repair, upgrade and modernization to the elevator, including removal of the out-of-date system components and upgrading and installing a new elevator control system.
 The new system will coordinate all aspects of elevator service such as travel direction, speed and acceleration, leveling, and door opening speed and delay.
 This modernized system will also allow remote access to the control system, located at the top of the monument, from the ground level.